nss-day-cohort-41/nutshell-asking-for-roses/README.md

 # Nutshell: The Information Dashboard

+## Authors:
->Authors: Sisi Freeley, David Larsen, Brett Stout, Tasha Lane
+Team: Asking for Roses - David Larsen, Brett Stout, Tasha Lane, Sisi Freeley

->Nutshell Cohort 41
+## Description:
 Group project at Nashville Software School.
-As a team we received tickets to create a single-page application using vanilla Javascript which allows the user to store friends,messages, tasks, events, and articles to a database which is dynamically displayed on the DOM.
+As a team we received tickets to create a single-page application using vanilla Javascript which allows the user to store friends, messages, tasks, events, and articles to a database which is dynamically displayed on the DOM.
 Users can also chat with each other via a message/chat box and add each other as friends and save to a friends list.

->Team Asking For Roses
-Sisi Freeley, David Larsen, Brett Stout, Tasha Lane
->Installation
+## Installation
 Steps to get started:
 1.git clone git@github.com:nss-day-cohort-41/nutshell-asking-for-roses.git
 2.cd into the directory it creates.